 Critically acclaimed by a number of art magazines, his work is at once architectural and abstract.

 It’s also about tangible versus intangible, the tension between paint and image, and even between artist and art.
 His selected subject matter serves as a catalyst for his painting.
-“It helps me get started,” he said.
+“It helps me get started,” he says.
 “It goes in a different direction, pushing and pulling me.”

 Each of his paintings uses a different palette.
 One might be chock full of vivid colors, while another is a venture into the mundane world of grays.
-“You just have to merge into it and let it explore itself,” he said.
+“You just have to merge into it and let it explore itself,” he says.
 “You let the painting take over.”

 The process for completing one of his paintings is unpredictable.
 Some are finished in three months, while others, started ten years ago, still sit in the studio.